Grant Avenue Market

 The Grant Avenue Market is returning to Takoma Park, one of “America’s Coolest Suburbs” (See Thrillist), with an eclectic mix of vintage, collectibles and funky finds.
 25 vendors will be offering furniture, housewares, clothing, collectibles, jewelry, records, books, artwork, ephemera and more.

-May 13th is Mother’s Day!
-Bring Mom to enjoy Takoma for the day.
+Bring Dad to enjoy Takoma for the day.
 In partnership with the Takoma Park Farmers Market, we’ll be offering free pedicab rides.
 Visitors can pedicab to brunch at one of Takoma’s restaurants and cafes or shop the Farmers Market after finding that hidden treasure at the Grant Avenue Market.

 Location: the Market takes place on Grant Avenue in Takoma Park, MD between Carroll and Hancock Avenues